SCHOOL NURSES: Best Practices for Proactive Behavioral Health ServicesPresented by Wendy Niskanen, MEd, RN

 - How to support students' wellness using mindfulness, gentle movement, breathing exercises, and guided meditations for self-care

-- Targeted supports for students who grapple with substance abuse, addiction and those who self-identify in the LBGTQ+ population
+- Targeted strengths-based supports for students who grapple with personal trauma, substance abuse, addiction and those who self-identify in the LBGTQ+ population

 - Effective accommodations that support students with behavioral health challenges in the classroom